Kalle Björklund (footballer, born 1999)

-Kalle Nils Björklund (born 31 May 1999) is a footballer who plays as a centre-back for Hammarby IF in Allsvenskan.
+Kalle Nils Björklund (born 31 May 1999) is a footballer who plays as a centre-back for Vasalunds IF in Ettan.
 Born in Spain, he was a youth international for Sweden.

 Early life

 Björklund was born in Valencia, Spain.
 He also lived in England and Italy before the age of six, due to his father Joachim Björklund being a professional footballer.

 Club career

 Torre Levante

 He started to play football with Valencia CF and was part of their youth academy up until 2017, when he moved to Torre Levante to start his professional career.
 Björklund made 36 appearances for the club in the 2017–18 campaign of Tercera División, Spain's fourth tier.

 Hammarby IF

 On 16 August 2018, Björklund signed a two and half-year deal with Hammarby IF in Allsvenskan, Sweden's top tier.
 He spent the vast majority of the 2018 and 2019 seasons nursing a serious knee injury.

 In 2020, Björklund made his debut in Allsvenskan, playing 14 league games for Hammarby, as the club disappointingly finished 8th in the table.
+He also made one appearance in the second qualifying round of the 2020–21 UEFA Europa League, where Hammarby lost 0–3 to Polish side Lech Poznań.

 On 21 January 2021, Björklund was sent on loan to Falkenbergs FF in Superettan, the Swedish second tier.
-On 12 July 2021, he was sent on loan to fellow Superettan club Västerås SK for the remainder of the season.
+On 12 July 2021, he was recalled by Hammarby, only to be immediately sent on loan to fellow Superettan club Västerås SK for the remainder of the year.

+In 2022, Björklund made some appearances for Hammarby's affiliated club Hammarby TFF in Ettan, Sweden's third tier, but subsequently left the club at the end of the year.